narfdotpl/narf.pl/content/posts/papier.md

 ======

 Here are a few snapshots from my recent explorations around the theme of paper.
-My goal was to to "make something white" and play with gravitational fields, flow fields, spirals, depth of field, subsurface scattering, etc.  As usual, most of the things didn't work out (for example I ended up using a very simple diffuse material with no SSS) but
+My goal was to "make something white" and play with gravitational fields, flow fields, spirals, depth of field, subsurface scattering, etc.  As usual, most of the things didn't work out (for example I ended up using a very simple diffuse material with no SSS) but